Contributed by Jenny Feniak

 peas and beans are nitrogen fixers and help heavy feeders like potatoes, corn and leafy greens such as chard, lettuce, kale and spinach.

-alliums (onions, shallots, leeks, garlic) repel many pests from rabbits to cabbage worms, maggots and aphids and are narrow enough to fit snugly between brassica plants which suffer from these pests.
+Alliums (onions, shallots, leeks, garlic) repel many pests from rabbits to cabbage worms, maggots and aphids and are narrow enough to fit snugly between brassica plants which suffer from these pests.

 Quick-growing root crops like carrots and radish work well with slower growers such as eggplants and peppers which have smaller leaves that won’t shade out the little guys below.